 New algorithms for dataset loading and unloading; and rendering (display) within a navigation system are prescribed in S-101 in order for the appropriate ENC to be viewed at the mariner’s selected viewing scale.
 This will simplify the process for navigation systems, giving clear and concise rules on how and when data is loaded and unloaded; and the order at which datasets are to be displayed.
 The concept of navigation purpose is restricted for use in presenting ENCs in a visual catalogue and must not be used for determining which dataset should be displayed.

-Details of the dataset loading and data display algorithms are available in S-98 Annex C, Appendix C-5 – Dataset Loading Algorithm (Dataset Selection) and Dataset Display Order (Dataset Rendering).
+Details of the dataset loading and data display algorithms are available in S-98 Appendix E – Dataset Loading and Display (Rendering) Algorithms.